Many people may be surprised to learn that visiting

 Several of the quintessential attractions and restaurants stay open through the offseason with nearby Swansboro, Morehead City, and Beaufort providing plenty of daytime and nighttime activity.

 If you're needing a long weekend away, Bald Head Island transports you from the (literal) mainland and essentially, the world.
 While the BHI ferry might be overwhelmingly crowded in peak season, the fall is perfect for a day trip without the pressure of waiting, parking, etc. Each beach at BHI possesses its energy and charm, as well as walking and biking trails if it's a bit too chilly to wade on these North Carolina beaches when you go.

 3. Wrightsville Beach

 Just twenty-five minutes east of Wilmington, both locals and college students know how perfect of an escape WB is during the offseason.
 With water temperatures staying fairly warm through October, summer lasts a bit longer here.
-Even in the winter you'll see surfers adorning wetsuits and catching waves.
+Even in the winter, you'll see surfers adorning wetsuits and catching waves.
 Hence, another reason why this is one of the

 Sure, the northernmost point of the Outer Banks might experience chillier conditions than its southern counterparts, but it has one special aspect, wild horses.
 While the horses have grown quite accustomed to humans, you're more likely to get the full experience once the crowds diminish.
 If you already thought the Outer Banks felt like an uncharted land, wait till you experience this exquisite beach in North Carolina in the offseason.
 It's a truly special experience.